 An Online Course Offered by the American Society on Aging and the USC Leonard Davis School of Gerontology

 The University of Southern California is home to the oldest and largest school of gerontology in the world—the USC Leonard Davis School of Gerontology.
-ASA and USC have joined forces to offer an opportunity—exclusively available to ASA members—to earn a Certificate of Completion in Health and Wellness in an Aging Society from USC in a convenient and flexible online format.
+ASA and USC have joined forces to offer an opportunity—exclusively available to ASA members—to earn a Certificate of Completion in Fundamentals of Gerontology from USC in a convenient and flexible online format.

 Cost of program

 This program is available exclusively to ASA members.
-If you are not a member of ASA, and would like to register for Health and Wellness in an Aging Society, click here to join ASA now, or you can join when you register.
+If you are not a member of ASA, and would like to register for Fundamentals of Gerontology, click here to join ASA.

 Pinchas Cohen, M.D.

 Expertise in neurodegeneration, cancer and diabetes.
 Cohen is well known for the emerging science of mitochondrial-derived peptides.
 Cohen is also Dean of the Davis School of Gerontology.